MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-view-report.md

 ## Select a server

-Open the tool, and then select the menu icon on the left side of the screen.
-Select **Analysis Reports** next to the checklist icon to open the Analysis Reports window.
+In DEA, select the menu icon.
+In the expanded menu, select **Analysis Reports** next to the checklist icon to open the Analysis Reports window.

-Under **Analysis Reports** window, enter the name of a computer running SQL Server that has an analysis database.
+Under **Analysis Reports**, enter the name of a computer running SQL Server that has an analysis database.
 Select **Connect**.

 ![Connect to an existing report](./media/database-experimentation-assistant-view-report/dea-view-report-connect.png)

 If you're missing any dependencies, the **Prerequisites** page prompts you with links to install them.
-Install the requirements, and then select **Try again**.
+Install the prerequisites, and then select **Try again**.

 ![Prerequisites page](./media/database-experimentation-assistant-view-report/dea-view-report-prereq.png)